 Computed tomography (also called CT or CAT scan).
 X-rays and computer technology are used to produce detailed images of the lungs.
 CT with contrast may also be done.

 Magnetic resonance imaging (MRI).
-Large magnets, radiofrequencies, and a computerproduce detailed images of organs and structures within the body.
+Large magnets, radiofrequencies, and computer-produced, detailed images of organs and structures within the body.

 Electrocardiogram (ECG or EKG).
-A simple procedures used to evaluate the heart.
+A simple procedure used to evaluate the heart.
 Abnormalities can be seen with acute pulmonary embolism.

 Treatment of pulmonary embolism

 Specific treatment will be determined by your health care provider based on:

 Your overall health and medical history

 How sick you are

 How well you can handle specific medicines, procedures, or therapies

 How long the condition is expected to last